-Current animal production is responsible globally for 18% of all human-induced GHG emissions, according to the UN Food and Agriculture Organisation (FAO)3.
-This is higher than the 14% contributed by all transport4 which includes transport by road, air, rail and shipping.
-Of the three major greenhouse gases, animal production accounts for 65% of all anthropogenic emissions of nitrous oxide (N2O), 37% of all anthropogenic emissions of methane (CH4) and 9% of all anthropogenic carbon dioxide (CO2) globally5 (see TABLE 1).
-It is estimated that the emissions due to meat and dairy production and consumption account for 8% of total anthropogenic GHG emissions in the UK6 and about 13.5% of total EU25 emissions, according to the European Commission's 2006 Environmental Impacts of Products (EIPRO) assessment^{7,8}.
+Current animal production is responsible globally for 18% of all human-induced GHG emissions, according to the FAO.3 This is higher than the 14% contributed by all transport4 which includes transport by road, air, rail and shipping.
+Of the three major greenhouse gases, animal production accounts for 65% of all anthropogenic emissions of N2O, 37% of all anthropogenic emissions of CH4 and 9% of all anthropogenic CO2 globally5 (see Table 1).
+It is estimated that the emissions due to meat and dairv production and consumption account for 8% of total anthropogenic GHG emissions in the UK6 and about 13.5% of total EU25 emissions, according to the European Commission's 2006 Environmental Impacts of Products (EIPRO) assessment.7,8

-TABLE 1: Summary of the contribution of animal production to global GHG emissions

-Source unless otherwise stated: Steinfeld et al, 20063
+Table 1.
+Summary of the contribution of animal production to global GHG emissions.
+Source unless otherwise stated: Steinfeld et al , 2006 3

-PERCENTAGE CONTRIBUTION OF

-SOURCE TO TOTAL OF GLOBAL

-HUMAN-INDUCED GHGS

-18% of total human-induced GHG emissions

-14% of total human-induced GHG emissions

-24% of total human-induced GHG emissions

-9% of total human-induced CO 2 emissions

-37% of total human-induced CH4 emissions

-65% of total human-induced N 2 O emissions

-64% of human-induced ammonia emissions (Not

-classified as a GHG but contribute to nitrous

-oxide, eutrophication, acidification and ozone

-depletion.
-See FURTHER INFO BOX)
+Source of emission Percentage contribution of source to total global human-induced GHGs Total GHG emissions from animal production 18% of total human-induced GHG emissions Compare: GHG emissions from transport (road, air, rail and sea) 4 14% of total human-induced GHG emissions Compare: GHG from all power works and generation (oil, gas, coal) 4 24% of total human-induced GHG emissions Carbon dioxide (CO 2) emissions from animal production 9% of total human-induced CO 2 emissions Methane (CH4) emissions from animal production 37% of total human-induced CH4 emissions Nitrous oxide (N2O) emissions from animal production 65% of total human-induced N2O emissions Ammonia emissions from animal production 64% of human-induced ammonia emissions (Not classified as a GHG but contribute to nitrous oxide, eutrophication, acidification and ozone depletion.
+See Further Information Box)

-The environmental costs of our current and future levels of animal production come not only from the emission of GHGs but also from overuse of natural resources.
-These include over-exploitation of land and water, pollution by manure and fertiliser leading to such effects as eutrophication of soil and water, acidification and damage to the ozone layer; soil degradation and desertification of pastures; loss of biodiversity from pollution and habitat destruction.
+The environmental costs of our current and future levels of animal production come not only from the emission of GHGs but also from over-use of natural resources.
+These include over-exploitation of land and water, pollution by manure and fertilisers leading to such effects as eutrophication of soil and water, acidification and damage to the ozone layer; soil degradation and desertification of pastures; loss of biodiversity from pollution and habitat destruction.
 All these additional damaging effects can only exacerbate any inevitable effects of climate change (drought, floods, harvest failures, high cereal prices, etc.).